AnnaEfstathiou/MobiVirus/README.md

 The collected data at the end of the simulation will be saved in the directory that is indicated in the INI file.

 ## Statistical calculations
+The statistical calculations contain errors hence are incomplete.
+Do not trust the scripts regarding calculations, yet!!!